josamontiel/Detection-Engineering-Framework/Detection-Engineering-Lifecycle.md

 Tabletop exercises engage security teams in simulated incident scenarios that test not only the technical detection capabilities but also the human response processes, communication protocols, and decision-making procedures that activate when alerts are generated.
 These exercises reveal gaps between theoretical response procedures and practical operational realities, highlighting areas where additional training, process refinement, or tool configuration may be needed.

 Simulated incident response drills provide hands-on testing of the complete alert-to-resolution workflow, measuring how effectively security teams can investigate alerts, make appropriate decisions, and take corrective actions.
 These drills often reveal important insights about alert quality, investigation tools, and procedural effectiveness that cannot be discovered through purely technical testing approaches.

+---

+### 🔵 Phase 11-12: Deployment & Operations

+The final phases of the framework focus on transitioning developed detection capabilities from development environments into operational production use.
+These phases ensure that detection capabilities are not only technically sound but also operationally sustainable and properly integrated into existing security operations workflows.

 #### 🤝 Phase 11: SOC Handover